NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 %}

-Let's end this lecture with a few rules of thumb for solving integrals via Integration by Parts.
+To conclude this lecture, here are a few rules of thumb for solving integrals using Integration by Parts.

 {% assign tip_content = "
-- Choose $$f$$ to be the ***largest*** factor of the integrand you can easily integrate, either directly or by using the substitution method.
-You will often need to rewrite the integral to see this largest factor and, remember $$f(x)=1\cdot f(x)$$.
+- Choose $$f$$ to be the ***largest*** factor of the integrand that you can easily integrate, either directly or by using the substitution method.
+You will often need to rewrite the integral to identify this largest factor, bearing in mind that $$f(x)=1\cdot f(x)$$.
 This is especially useful when you cannot integrate ***any obvious*** factor within the integrand.
 - If you can integrate ***all*** factors in the integrand, then choose $$g$$ first to be the factor whose derivative changes form or becomes a constant.
-- Sometimes you have to use Integration by Parts more than once while evaulating an integral.
+- Sometimes you have to use Integration by Parts more than once when evaulating an integral.
 In this case, try to stay with the same function-type choice for all Integrations by Parts.
 " %}{% include theorem_env.html
   type="tip"
   title = "Rules of Thumb for applying Integration by Parts" content=tip_content
 %}

-As always, you should get your hands dirty to build some feeling for a new concept, so here are some fun exercises for you to get some practice!
+As always, the best way to get to grips with a new concept is to get your hands dirty, so here are some fun exercises to help you practise!

 {% assign exercise = "
 Consider $$f(x)=x\log(x)$$.
 Can you integrate $$f(x)$$ over $$I=[0,1]\subset\mathbb R$$?
 If so, compute its integral over $$I$$.